OppaAI/AGi-Test/README.md

 - `/assets` 一 contains 2 sample voice wav files for inferencing

 Copyright statement: Under no circumstances should the sample or cloned voice be used for inappropriate or criminal activities, or unauthorized commercial use or distribution.
-This test project is for personal hobby and education purpose only.
+This voice cloning testing project is for personal hobby and education purpose only.

 ---